mmusnjak/dropwizard-views-thymeleaf/README.md

 default location:
 classpath:/templates/something.html<br/>
-    [/template/] is libraly default prefix. you can change default prefix by  ThymeleafViewRenderer's constructor.
+    [/template/] is the default template library prefix.
+You can change the default prefix by specifying an alternative in ThymeleafViewRenderer's constructor.

 template example: